-Whether you are a parent or a carer for a child with HIV, it’s likely you will have lots of questions.
-The most important thing to remember is that your child can live a normal, healthy life if they take HIV treatment.
+If you are the parent or carer of a child with HIV, it’s likely you will have lots of questions.
+The most important thing to remember is that with the right treatment, your child can live a normal, healthy life.
 It's recommended that children living with HIV start treatment straight away.1

-Talk to your child’s healthcare professional about any questions you have.
-The information on this page may help you to think about what you might want to ask.
+You can talk to your child’s healthcare professional about any questions you have.
+Here is some information that may help you to think about what to ask.

 My child has HIV, what treatment do they need?

-Treatment for HIV is not a cure, but it can keep HIV under control and prevent your child from becoming ill from HIV.
-Without treatment, HIV will damage your child’s immune system, and this puts them at risk of serious illnesses.
-For babies and young children, untreated HIV is very serious.
+Taking HIV treatment won’t cure your child but it can keep HIV under control.
+Without treatment, HIV will damage your child’s immune system – putting them at risk of getting ill.
+Untreated HIV is particularly serious for babies and young children.

 My child doesn’t like taking medicine, what can I do?

-It’s also important to be aware of possible side-effects that the drugs your child is taking could cause and to keep an eye out for them.
-If you do think your child may be experiencing side-effects, talk to your healthcare professional about what to do.
+It’s also important to be aware of possible side-effects of the drugs your child is taking and to look out for them.
+If you think your child is experiencing side-effects, talk to your healthcare professional.

 What happens if the treatment stops working?

-Your child’s healthcare professional will monitor your child’s viral load (level of HIV) and CD4 count (strength of immune system), as well as their general health and development, to make sure that the treatment is working.
+Your child’s healthcare professional will monitor your child’s viral load (amount of virus in body) and CD4 count (strength of immune system), as well as their general health, to make sure their treatment is working.

-If it seems that treatment isn’t working, then your child’s healthcare professional will want to investigate why this is.
-If your child is having problems taking the treatment, or if you have been forgetting to give them their treatment, then you may be able to resolve these problems and stay on the same treatment.
+If it seems that treatment isn’t working, your child’s healthcare professional will want to investigate why.
+If your child is having problems taking the treatment, or you have been forgetting to give it to them, you may be able to get support and stay on the same treatment.

-If the treatment is not working, then it can be changed.
-You can discuss with your child’s healthcare professional what the next best treatment option would be for your child.
+However if the treatment itself isn’t working, you can discuss with your child’s healthcare professional what the next best treatment option is for your child.

 ©iStock.com/Riccardo Lennart Niels Mayer.
 Photos are used for illustrative purposes.
 They do not imply any health status or behaviour on the part of the people in the photo.

-- 1. a. b. c.
-WHO (2015) 'Guideline on when to start antiretroviral therapy and on pre-exposure prophylaxis for HIV'
+- 3. WHO (2015) 'Guideline on when to start antiretroviral therapy and on pre-exposure prophylaxis for HIV'